rylev/pure/README.md

-# Lambda
+# Pure

-Lambda is a library for writing pure functional code in Apple's Swift Programming Language.
+Pure is a library for writing pure functional code in Apple's Swift Programming Language.

 ## Features

 * Maybe<T>
+* Functor